Death Egg Robot (Sonic Forces boss)

 For the third and final phase, a white three-headed mech with eight tentacles will burst out of the core of the Death Egg Robot and suck both Sonics and the Avatar into a Null Space-like dimension.
 This mech is similar to the Nega-Wisp Armor from Sonic Colours, and all three characters go up against it together.

-To attack this mech, the player must dash through piles of blue cubes to collect Rings and White Wisps to fill the Boost Gauge and use the Boost to get within range, then use the Homing Attack to hit the main head seven times.
+To attack this mech, the player must dash through piles of blue cubes to collect Rings and White Wisps to fill the Boost Gauge and use the Boost to get within range, then use Modern Sonic's Homing Attack to hit the main head seven times.
 Immediately after that, they must once again use the Homing Attack to hit all three heads on the mech, resulting in a successful hit point against the boss.
-Classic Sonic and the Avatar will do the Homing Attack automatically, after Modern Sonic Homing Attacking it 7 times then once again.
-They attack like this ; Modern Sonic attacks 7 times then Modern Sonic attacks again then Classic Sonic Spin Jumps at it then the Avatar will finish it off by doing a hit on it.
+Modern Sonic strikes the central head, followed by Classic Sonic jumping on the left head, and the Avatar using a Wire Attack on the right head.

 After six full attacks against the mech, Sonic will call out to Classic Sonic and the Avatar, and the player is prompted to use the Triple Boost to land the finishing blow, destroying the mech through its core and destroying the Phantom Ruby.
 If the player fails the Triple Boost, they will have to boost towards the mech again for another shot.